VictorChemin/PercyDistance/README.md

 `My_First_Mars_Picture_ZLF_0004_0667301285_000FDR_N0010052AUT_04096_110085J.png`

 ### 3. Use the program
 Simply start the program, pick the file (Right camera *or* Left camera, the other one will be picked automatically).
-Now, you can pick the two left and right pictures of your choice, separetly.
-This feature has no real use for now.
+Now, you can pick the two left and right pictures of your choice, separetly, but this feature has no real use for now (before picking the pictures, you can modify the "precision".
+With a precision of 5, the template-matching algorithm will be precise up to 1/5 of a pixel).
 Then left-click-and-drag to draw a rectangle around the feature you are interested in measuring the distance from the camera.
 You can also just click, and it will draw a square around your selection.
 Then the distance between the selection and the camera will be displaye.

 If you then do the same with the right-click, a line will be drawn between the two selections, and a new measure will be displayed: it is the distance, in 3D space, between the two selections.
 This measurement can be very unprecise for large distances.